square/maker/.github/WHAT_IS_MAKER.md

 # What is Maker?

-Most people contributing to and using Maker will be familiar with [Orbit](https://github.com/square/orbit) and will likely have a lot of wrong ideas about Maker's goals by assuming they're the same as Orbit's.
+Most people contributing to and using Maker will be familiar with [Orbit](https://github.com/square/orbit), but might have the wrong idea about Maker's goals, by assuming they're the same as Orbit's.
 This is incorrect.
 Maker is not Orbit.
 Their key high-level differences in a table:

 | | Orbit | Maker |
 |-|-------|-------|